Reducing Exterior Noise

 DEAL WITH THE WEAKEST LINKS

-If your wall has both a window and a door, then the window should be treated first since it is likely the weakest of the two.
+If your wall has both a window and a door, then the window should be treated first since it is likely the weakest of the two (usually 10 STC points less than a door).
 Replacing your windows with ’soundproof’ windows will help performance.
 To replace an exterior window, first remove the perimeter of the window frame.
 If the exterior is rock, brick, or stucco, then replacing the window could turn into a significant project.
 Replacing your windows with a high STC rated window will provide the cleanest look, as well as pretty good results from a single window.
+We recommend Quiet Line windows from Milgard.

 Watch the video below to see the effect of adding a second window to your window installation.